White Bean and Lacinato Kale Soup with Smoked Ham Hock

 - 8 cups chicken stock

-- 2 1⁄2 cups cannellini or Great Northern beans, soaked overnight and drained
+- 2 1⁄2 cups dried cannellini or Great Northern beans, soaked overnight and drained

-- 1 bouquet garni (1 tsp. whole black peppercorns, 2 each bay leaves, sprigs rosemary, and thyme tied up in cheesecloth)
+- 1 bouquet garni (1 tsp. black peppercorns plus 2 each of the following: bay leaves, rosemary sprigs, and thyme sprigs, all tied up in cheesecloth)

 - 1 smoked ham hock